haochengliu7247/CPS5802-Final-Project/README.md

   safety/quality signals, not clinical accuracy.
 - The notebook can optionally use `OPENAI_API_KEY` if the environment variable is provided.
 No real API keys are included in this repository.
-- The GPT-5.5 reference judge results were produced through manual ChatGPT copy-paste workflow files; no OpenAI API key is required for that workflow.
 - The base Qwen model weights are not included.
 Download them from Hugging Face when reproducing training or inference.
-- Several project artifacts are larger than 25 MB but below GitHub's 100 MB hard file limit.
-Use GitHub Desktop or Git CLI for upload rather than browser drag and drop.